eXiga/sphereengine-ruby/README.md

 Contribution
 ------------

-There are one thing left I want to add in this repo:
+There are several things left I want to add in this repo:

 * Problems API
+* Documentation

 If you have some ideas about this gem - feel free to create pull request.